michalsn/michalsn.dev/content/posts/generating-a-custom-domain-links-in-codeigniter-4.md

 Suppose we have an application where each user account is served from its own domain.
 We can handle this scenarion quite simply through a simple helper:

-**A small comment.** The original code used a function that was marked as internal.
+**Update 20/06/2024**: The original code used a function that was marked as internal.
 And as it happens in such cases, this function was removed, with the next update of the framework.

 Therefore, below is already a new version that works: